PacktPublishing/Hands-On-Genetic-Algorithms-with-Python-Second-Edition/README.md

 ### Server side
 - `chapter_14/server/fitness_evaluator.py`: Implement the server part of the genetic algorithm as a Flask application.
 - `chapter_14/server/fitness_evaluator_waitress.py`: Implement the server part of the genetic algorithm as a Flask application within a standalone `Waitress` server.
+-
+#### Server Environment
+To use the server files, it is necessary to create a separate virtual environment.
+The dependencies required for this environment are listed in the file `chapter_14/server/requirements-server.txt`.

 ## Chapter 15: Evolutionary Image Reconstruction with Genetic Algorithms
 Experiment with image processing and create a reconstruction of the Mona Lisa with a set of semi-transparent polygons.